Pseudo-Dev/asteroids/networking/README.md

 # Asteroids networking

 To get containers on your real network you will need to set up a Docker IPvLAN.
-The command is in *network.sh*, but you will need to edit it first to match your network.
-Change all the addresses to match yours, probably 192.168.0.xxx.
+The command is in *network.sh*, but you will need to create a *.env* first to match your network.
+Create the file at the root of the repo (not in ./networking)!.
+Mine looks like this:

+    IP=172.16.0.247       # X Server
+    INTERFACE=enp0s31f6   # Docker host interface
+    SUBNET=172.16.0.0/24
+    IPRANGE=172.16.0.128/28
+    GATEWAY=172.16.0.1

+Change all addresses to match yours, probably 192.168.0.xxx.

+*IP* is the ip address of your X Server where you want to run the animation, probably the Docker host itself.
+All X traffic goes through the network so use an IP in the same network as your in your IPvLAN.

+You will also need to allow access to your X server from the network.
+The quickest way is `xhost +` which will disable all security.
+Use it in a trusted network only.
+Restore security with `xhost -`.

-The *ip-range* is the range where Docker will assign IP addresses.
+The *IPRANGE* is the range where Docker will assign IP addresses.
 DHCP is not used!!
-Docker will assign the addresses blindly, so pick a range that is not used by other devices on your network. xx.xx.xx.128/27 means that addresses 129 to 159 will be used starting from the lower bound.
+Docker will assign the addresses blindly, so pick a range that is not used by other devices on your network. xx.xx.xx.128/28 means that addresses 129 to 142 will be used starting from the lower bound.

-The *parent* is the interface the host is connected to network.
+*INTERFACE* is the interface the host is connected to network.
 Use wired interface if available, but wireless should also work.
 Check the actual interface name with `ifconfig`.

 *network.sh* will create a permanent network *ether* which you can eventually delete with ´docker network rm ether`.

-In addition you will need to set an environment variable IP with the ip address of your X Server, probably the Docker host itself.
-All X traffic goes through the network so use an IP in the same network as your in your IPvLAN.
-You can either `export IP=192.168.0.xxx` in every new shell session or create a file *.env* with text IP=IP=192.168.0.xxx in it.

-You will need to allow access to your X server from the network.
-The quickest way is `xhost +` which will disable all security.
-Use it in a trusted network only.
-Restore security with `xhost -`.